• Have you read my book The Natural Menopause Method: a nutritional guide to perimenopause and beyond?

-Hugely excited to announce that my new book The Natural Menopause Method: a nutritional guide to perimenopause and beyond, is now available to order from Bookshop.org, Amazon, WH Smith and Waterstones.
-The illustrated guidebook includes lots of simple shifts to help us regain balance in our modern day turbo charged world, plus a vast troubleshooting section with all the latest evidence based research from the world of nutritional science (it was always incredibly important to me to show the evidence behind my recommendations) as well as a look at key foods and supplements that really work.
-In the book I discuss why we need a therapeutic diet at perimenopause not…
+The illustrated guidebook includes lots of simple shifts to help us regain balance in our modern day turbo charged world, plus a vast troubleshooting section with all the latest evidence based research from the world of nutritional science (it was always incredibly important to me to show the evidence behind my recommendations) as well as a look at key foods and supplements that really wo In the book I discuss why we need a therapeutic diet at perimenopause not a balanced one (what does a balanced diet mean anyway??!!) and how simple realistic lifestyle shifts can make a lot of difference.
+Some of the topics I discuss include: What is…

 • The problem with inflammation at menopause